eds-101/eds-101/README.md

 My name is Ed and I'm coding my way towards my first fulltime dev role.

 In 2021 I worked as Head of Tech for a startup, after learning how to code from Makers Academy.
-I also have 4 years tech consulting experience.
+I also have 4 years' tech consulting experience.

-2022 goals:
+Current Projects:
-* Learning Solidity & the tech of the Blockchain world
+* Crypto Gods - Coin Voting web app for meme and alt coin discovery
-* React, Typescript & advanced Javascript
+* TuPack - Private Internal Systems solutions

 Currently reading 📚 :
 * Clean Architecture - Robert C Martin aka Uncle Bob